$CP$ violation in $b \to s \ell \ell$: a model independent analysis: Abstract

 \section{Abstract}

-We perform a model-independent global fit to all germane and updated $b \to s \ell \ell$ data assuming new physics couplings to be complex.
-Under the approximation that new physics only affects the muon sector and that either one or two related operators contribute at a time, we identify scenarios which provide a good fit to the data.
-It turns out that the favored scenarios remain the same as obtained for the real fit but the order of solutions based on the statistical significance has changed.
-Further, the magnitude of complex couplings can be as large as that of their real counterparts and these are reflected in direct $CP$ asymmetry, $A_{\rm CP}$, in $B \to K \mu^+ \mu^-$ along with a number of angular $CP$ asymmetries, $A_i$, in $B^0 \to K^{*0} \mu^+ \mu^-$ decay.
+We perform a model-independent global fit to all germane and updated $b \to s \ell \ell$ ($\ell=e,\,\mu$) data assuming new physics couplings to be complex.
+Under the approximation that new physics universally affects muon and electron sectors and that either one or two related operators contribute at a time, we identify scenarios which provide a good fit to the data.
+It turns out that the favored scenarios remain the same as obtained for the real fit.
+Further, the magnitude of complex couplings can be as large as that of their real counterparts and these are reflected in the predictions of the direct $CP$ asymmetry, $A_{\rm CP}$, in $B \to (K,\, K^*) \mu^+ \mu^-$ along with a number of angular $CP$ asymmetries, $A_i$, in $B^0 \to K^{*0} \mu^+ \mu^-$ decay.
 The sensitivities of these observables to various solutions are different in the low and high-$q^2$ bins.
-We also identify important correlations between $A_{\rm CP}$ and several $A_i$ observables.
-A precise measurement of $A_{\rm CP}$ and $A_i$ observables can not only confirm the existence of additional weak phases but can also enable an unique determination of Lorentz structure of possible new physics in $b \to s \mu^+ \mu^-$ transition.
+We also determine observables which can serve as unique identifier for a particular new physics solution.
+Moreover, we examine correlations between $A_{\rm CP}$ and several $A_i$ observables.
+A precise measurement of $A_{\rm CP}$ and $A_i$ observables can not only confirm the existence of additional weak phases but can also enable unique determination of Lorentz structure of possible new physics in $b \to s \mu^+ \mu^-$ transition.